 - Representatives of wholesale and retail trade

-Labeling rules cover all market participants, as achieving the set goals for reducing illegal products on the market is possible only through active work with labeling by representatives of all links in the chain from production to sale.
+The labeling rules cover all market participants because achieving the goals of reducing illegal products in the market is only possible with active participation in labeling by representatives of all links in the chain from production to sale.

 Why Businesses Should Work with Labeling

 Manufacturers, along with consumers, suffer from the abundance of counterfeit goods on the market.
-Counterfeiting primarily hits the income and reputation of manufacturers.
-The introduction of mandatory product labeling will benefit domestic and foreign manufacturers.
+Counterfeiting primarily affects the income and reputation of manufacturers.
+The introduction of mandatory product labeling will benefit both domestic and foreign manufacturers.

 Thus, manufacturers will gain: